randyrossi/bmc64/docs/user-guide.md

 F11 is the 40/80 Column Key for C128

+## Mice

+BMC64 supports USB mice through the Joyports menu.
+Assign the mouse to the desired emulated control port, then select the matching mouse protocol:

+* **USB Mouse (1351)** provides analog movement with left and right buttons.
+  Use it for software designed for the Commodore 1351 mouse.
+* **USB Mouse (MicroMys)** provides the same analog movement and left/right buttons, plus the middle button and vertical scroll wheel.
+Use it only with software that supports the MicroMys protocol.

+When using C64OS, select **USB Mouse (MicroMys)** to use the host mouse wheel for scrolling.

+Only one USB mouse mode can be assigned at a time.
+The first detected USB mouse is used; additional USB mice are combined as a single input device.

 ## Gamepads

 BMC64 has support for USB connected gamepads, this includes wired, and gamepads with wireless USB dongles.
 Direct connection of bluetooth gamepads is **not supported** directly, but many can be connected via the 8BitDo USB Wireless Adapter 2.